Review - 'Vera Wong's Unsolicited Advice for Murderers' by Jesse Q. Sutanto

 Then again, maybe the reason why her investigation is going so well is because no one expects a tea expert to also be an expert at solving murder mysteries.

 Let's start with the mystery.
 What really worked for me was its simplicity.
-Sometimes, it feels like authors kind of go crazy trying to cram as many twists and turns and red herring as possible into one story, and the result is so convoluted, it leaves you more confused than anything else.
+Sometimes, it feels like authors kind of go crazy trying to cram as many twists and turns and red herrings as possible into one story, and the result is so convoluted, it leaves you more confused than anything else.
 But with this one, we have just a few "suspects" and so as a reader, you're really able to settle in and enjoy the ride without being overwhelmed by too much intricacy.

 And when we get to the big reveal, it's very satisfying.
 The simplicity makes everything easy to understand and hence the eureka moment feels like it has a bigger impact.
 So kudos to Jesse Q. Sutanto for doing such a good job on that, which can often be the most challenging component in a book of this genre.